cabforum/servercert/docs/BR.md

 [https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml](https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml)

 [https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml)

+**Reverse Zone Domain Name**: the FQDN in the `.arpa` namespace that corresponds to an IP address.
+This FQDN is constructed by converting the IP address to a sequence of labels followed by the applicable `.arpa` suffix, as specified in RFC 1035 (for IPv4 addresses) and RFC 3596 (for IPv6 addresses).

 **Root CA**: The top level Certification Authority whose Root Certificate is distributed by Application Software Suppliers and that issues Subordinate CA Certificates.